xdy-temporary/tmpMaptoolDocs/README.md

 php composer.phar update --no-dev

-Paste all page names into Mediawiki/Special Pages/Export (get them from http://lmwcs.com/rptools/wiki/Special:AllPages, export from all pages)
+Paste all page names into Mediawiki/Special Pages/Export (get them from http://lmwcs.com/rptools/wiki/Special:AllPages, export from all pages).
 I only did the first page for now.

+sed -i '/Do not edit this line/d' ./MapToolDoc-20190913172147.xml

-./convert.php --filename=MapToolDoc-20190913165048.xml --output=output --format=markdown_github
+./convert.php --filename=MapToolDoc-20190913172147.xml --output=output --format=gfm

 Look at the output. :)